elianalopez/elianalopez/README.md

 ### Hi there 👋

-My name is Eliana Lopez and I recently graduated with a major in mathematics and a double minor in economics and computer science, however I enjoy the mathematical applications behind programming!
+My name is Eliana Lopez and in undergrad I majored in mathematics and a double minor in economics and computer science, however I enjoy the mathematical applications behind programming!
+Pursuing a Master of Science in Computer Science at Georgia Tech.

 ### Currently Working On 🚀